shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 *CREEEEAK.
 PFFING!* “Darkness.”
 Mudrich stuck an arm inside.
 “I can’t see anything.”

 “Hold on, get your arm out of there.”
 Ersie put on the boots, and shed her wolf skin.
 She laid under the blanket, out of view of anyone else.
-She didn’t latch the boots tho.
+She didn’t latch the boots though.

 “I think I found something.”